I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/rxce/nf-rxce-rxcebuildtransport.md

 <p>The connection engine routines in RDBSS do not participate in the computation of quality of service.
 RDBSS essentially uses the <i>QualityOfService</i> parameter as a magic number that is passed to the underlying transport provider. </p>

-<p>When <b>RxCeBuildTransport</b> is successful, the data members in the RXCE_TRANSPORT structure pointed to by the <i>pTransport</i> parameter will be properly initialized and the RDBSS transport will be bound to the specified TDI transport.</p>

-<p>The connection engine routines in RDBSS do not participate in the computation of quality of service.
-RDBSS essentially uses the <i>QualityOfService</i> parameter as a magic number that is passed to the underlying transport provider. </p>

 ## -requirements
 <table>
 <tr>